kotyakiv/42_libft/README.md

 - get_next_line
 - ft_printf

-that I decided not to have separately and megred everything to this repository
+that I decided not to have separately and merged everything to this repository